letsencrypt/acme-spec/draft-barnes-acme.md

 In response to the challenge, the client MUST decode and parse the authorized keys object and verify that it contains exactly one entry, whose "token" and "key" attributes match the token for this challenge and the client's account key.
-The client then computes the SHA-256 digest Z of the JSON-encoded authorized keys object (without base64-encoding), and encodes Z in hexadecimal form.
+The client then computes the SHA-256 digest Z0 of the JSON-encoded authorized keys object (without base64-encoding), and encodes Z0 in hexadecimal form.
+The client then generates Z1...Z(n-1) where Zi is computed as the hexadecimal(SHA256(Z(i-1))).

-The client will generate a self-signed certificate with the subjectAlternativeName extension containing the dNSName "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid".
-The client will then configure the TLS server at the domain such that when a handshake is initiated with the Server Name Indication extension set to "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid", the generated test certificate is presented.
+The client will generate a self-signed certificate for each iteration of Zi with the subjectAlternativeName extension containing the dNSName "\<Zi[0:32]\>.\<Zi[32:64]\>.acme.invalid".
+The client will then configure the TLS server at the domain such that when a handshake is initiated with the Server Name Indication extension set to "\<Zi[0:32]\>.\<Zi[32:64]\>.acme.invalid", the generated test certificate is presented.

-1. Decode the server's random value R
-2. Generate R1...R(n-1) where Ri is computed as the SHA256 of R(i-1)
-3. For each iteration of R, generate a self-signed certificate with a subjectAltName extension containing the dNSName value:
-  1. A name formed by hex encoding "\<Ri\>[0:32].\<Ri\>[32:64].acme.invalid", referred to as the "DNS R name".
-4. Configure the TLS server such that when a client presents the DNS R name in the SNI field, the server presents the generated certificate.

-The client SHOULD introduce its own entropy into each certificates, for example, by using a random serial number.

-The client's responds with the following values.
+The client's responds with the chosen port.

 type (required, string):
 : The string "dvsni"